Chain-of-Title / Sworn Document

 Verify the controlling statute before recording.

 AOH statutes get amended without much fanfare and the county clerk's recording practice often controls what format actually gets accepted at the window.
-Pull the current state code section and check the county clerk's recording requirements before notarization, or send the matter through /get-a-quote for a current-statute attorney review and the right form for the state.
+Pull the current state code section and check the county clerk's recording requirements before notarization, or send the matter through /get-quote for a current-statute attorney review and the right form for the state.

 Affidavit of Heirship FAQs